-However, we feel that it is very important for families to note that gene alterations are a very common occurrence in human biology -- in fact it is thought that all of us have a handful of genetic alterations.
-Some of these changes are readily detected (like POH), some may be expressed in later life (such as heart disease), and some will never have any substantial effect on us at all.
-These changes are thought to occur randomly at a low rate of frequency in our DNA.
+However, we feel that it is very important for families to note that gene alterations are a very common occurrence in human biology - in fact, it is thought that all of us harbor a handful of genetic alterations.
+Some of these changes are readily detected (like POH), some may be expressed in later life (such as heart disease), and some will never have any substantial effect on us.
+These genetic changes are thought to occur randomly at a low rate of frequency in our DNA.
 Most of the people who have POH likely have spontaneous mutations in the GNAS1 gene.
 This means that the altered GNAS1 gene first occurred in that individual and was not inherited from either parent.

-However, once an individual has a mutation that causes POH, this person has a 50% chance of passing that mutation to his or her child.
-If no mutation is inherited by the child, he/she will have neither POH nor AHO.
-If a mutation is inherited by the child, the gender of the parent who transmits the mutated gene may determine whether the child develops POH or AHO.
-However, we have also uncovered two cases in which a mutation appears to be completely "silent" and these individuals are free of either POH or AHO symptoms.
+However, once an individual has a mutation that causes POH (or AHO/PHPIa), this person has a 50% chance of passing that mutation to his or her child.
+If no mutation is inherited by the child, he/she will have neither POH nor AHO/PHPIa.
+If a mutation is inherited by the child, the gender of the parent who transmits the mutated gene may determine whether the child develops POH or AHO/PHPIa.
+However, we have also uncovered two cases in which a mutation appears to be completely "silent" and these individuals are free of either POH or AHO/PHPIa symptoms.

-Our studies on the inheritance patterns of GNAS1 mutations are still in their early stages, and we currently cannot make any general statements or final conclusions until further investigations are completed.
+Our studies on the variable expression and the inheritance patterns of GNAS1 mutations are still in their early stages, and we currently cannot make any general statements or final conclusions until more is learned.
 As we learn more about the altered gene in POH and its inheritance patterns, we will be better able to trace the inheritance within a family.
 While this information may be uncomfortable for some families to know (and we will not reveal details to any family who does not wish to know this information), these family inheritance studies are critical to providing a foundation for development of the best possible treatments for POH.